 Capture photos even faster

-With iOS 14 and later, you can use Prioritize Faster Shooting to modify how images are processed, allowing you to capture more photos when you rapidly tap the Shutter button .
+You can use Prioritize Faster Shooting to modify how images are processed, allowing you to capture more photos when you rapidly tap the Shutter button .
 To turn this off, go to Settings > Camera, and turn off Prioritize Faster Shooting.

 Enhance your selfies and Ultra Wide photos